 Labor rates are the primary reason costs vary by state.Washington's tree service market runs at roughly 118% of the national average.
 Beyond labor, expect these factors to affect your quote:

-- Access difficulty — tight yards, fences, overhead wires, or slopes add cost
+- Access difficulty — tight yards, fences, overhead wires, or slopes add cost in any market

 How to Get a Fair Quote in Washington